geoff-project/coi/README.md

 version number will increase.
 This means that code that uses COI version 0.6.0 will continue to work with version 0.6.1, but may break with version 0.7.0.

-The exception to this are the contents of `cernml.coi.unstable`, which may change in any given release.

 Changelog
 ---------